mixpanel/docs/pages/docs/orgs-and-projects/managing-projects.md

 1. Stop sending data to the old project(s).
 2. Begin sending all data to the new project.
-3. Once the old project has completely stopped receiving data, export that data via the [raw data export API](https://developer.mixpanel.com/reference/raw-event-export) and import the data into the new project via Mixpanel’s [import API](https://developer.mixpanel.com/reference/import-events).
+3. Once the old project has completely stopped receiving data, export that data via the [raw data export API](https://developer.mixpanel.com/reference/raw-event-export) and import the data into the new project via Mixpanel's [import API](https://developer.mixpanel.com/reference/import-events).

 ### Additional Tips
 - When you export raw event data, the timestamps on those events will be in the timezone of your project.